Session 3: Personal consequences (2): Can negative events have positive consequences?

 Despite the events of 7/7, some people have been able to respond positively including Miriam Hyman’s family.

-- Students will investigate a range of positive responses to 7/7 amongst the bereaved and survivors
+- Investigate a range of positive responses to 7/7

-- Students will collate and analyse information in order to summarise how one family has responded to 7/7
+- Collate and analyse information to summarise how one family has responded to 7/7

-- Students will write a paragraph summarising the response of the Hyman family
+- Summarise the response of the Hyman family

 Project MV History Resource 3.1 Presentation.pptx.
 If students completed the research homework, what did they find out about Gill Hicks or Martine Wright?
 What happened to them on 7/7? (lost both legs), how have they responded? (working for peace; participating in the 2012 Paralympics).
 How could they have responded? (bitter, angry, afraid, reclusive etc.) NB If students were not set this as homework, show film about Martine Wright (link on Slide 2) as an example of severely injured victims rebuilding their lives positively.